hobbitlv1/LFM2-VL-ONNX/README.md

 ## Usage

-For detailed arguments on any script, run `python scriptname -h` to see all available options.
+For detailed arguments on any script, run `python -m scriptname -h` to see all available options.

 ### 1. Export Model to ONNX